Call: 314-994-3300 ext. 2070

-A. Customers have full access to all genealogical subscription databases while in any branch of the library.
-A list of databases along with information about remote access is available on the library’s databases page.
+A. Researchers have full access to all genealogical subscription databases while in any branch of the library.
+A list of databases along with information about remote access is available on the library’s website.

 A. Yes.
 Print-out from the computers costs 10¢ per page for letter size and 20¢ per page for 11" x 17" paper.
-Copies can be picked up and paid for at the History and Genealogy Department reference desk.
+Please ask a librarian for printing instructions.

 A. Yes.
-Laptop computers with wireless capabilities can access the Internet and the library’s subscription databases, including Ancestry LibraryEdition and Fold3.
+Laptop computers with wireless capabilities can access the Internet and the library’s subscription databases, including those for genealogical research.